 Article XIII - Judicial Procedure

-Except as hereinafter provided in this Article, any member of MAPE may file charges against any MAPE member or individual who was a MAPE member at the time of the violation(s) for one or more violations as provided in Section 2 of this Article.
+Except as hereinafter provided in this Article, any member of MAPE may file a complaint against any MAPE member or individual who was a MAPE member at the time of the alleged violation(s) for one or more violations as provided in Section 2 of this Article.
 All complaints for one or more violations as provided in Section 2 of this Article shall be addressed solely by the procedure described herein.
 No penalties for any violation as provided in Section 2 of this Article shall be imposed on members, or individuals who were members at the time of the alleged violation, without a finding of guilt by the Judicial Committee, or upon appeal, the Board of Directors.

-The following and no other shall constitute the basis for the filing of charges:
+The following and no other shall constitute the basis for the filing of complaint:

 - Misappropriation, embezzlement, or illegal use of union funds;